doctorandrewbrown/community-appliances/README.md

 USE_AWS = True

 ```
+* The required values for the above Heroku configvars are obtained as discussed in the sections below.
 ## AWS
 The AWS S3 service is used to host static javascript, css and media files for the app.
 * In the AWS dashboard find the service S3 and select "create bucket"